awaregroup/IIALab/labs/Lab04.md

-# Lab 04 - Introduction to Azure IoT Edge
+# Lab 04 - Introduction to Azure Stream Analytics with Azure IoT Edge

-This lab introduces Azure IoT Edge with Windows 10 IoT Core.
+This lab introduces Azure Stream Analytics with Azure IoT Edge on Windows 10 IoT Enterprise.

 ## 1.0 - Set up your Surface Laptop Device